helloprasanna/AWS-CSA-Notes-2018/EC2/README.md

 Provides you with a capacity reservation, and offer a significant discount on the hourly charge for an instance.
 1 year or 3 year terms.

+Reserved instances can be transferred from one Availability Zone to another.

 **_Use Cases_**

 - Applications with steady state or predictable usage